 Where can I find work?

-Have a look at our Finding Work page in the Working section or the Working section on Living in Ireland.
+Have a look at our Finding Work page in the Working section or the Working section on Citizens Information.

 How do I get my kids into school?

-Have a look at Education section on Living in Ireland as it contains all you need to know.
+Have a look at the Education section on Citizens Information as it contains all you need to know.